ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

 #### Vendor Home page

-This page will list all ingredients that a vendor has listed for sale with the option to edit and add ingredients
+This page lists all ingredients that a vendor has listed for sale with the option to edit an existing ingredient and add new ingredients.

 <img class="img-fluid" width=400 src="images/Vendor-Home-Page.png">